pieaerts/pieaerts/_masterclasses/kenya-photography-expedition-october-2022-fully-booked-copy.md

 Tips & gratuities for staff

-PCR testing and Visa
+Visa

-Champagne, private cellar wines & spirits
+Champagne, private cellar wines & private cellar spirits

 Optional Hot air balloon

+Optional voluntarily contribution to Masai communities

 ### **How does an average day look like?**